face0b1101/country-codes/README.md

 ## Data

-Data are fetched from multiple sources:
+Data is fetched from multiple sources:

 Official formal and short names (in English, French, Spanish, Arabic, Chinese, and Russian) are from [United Nations Protocol and Liaison Service](https://protocol.un.org/dgacm/pls/site.nsf/PermanentMissions.xsp)